SirIle/openslava-docker/README.md

 vagrant ssh
 ```

 You can also connect to the running node1 with other terminals.
 It has the host only network IP of 10.10.10.30.
-You need to use the Vgarant ssh key for the connection.
-Instructions for doing this for PuTTY can be found for example from https://blog.accenture.com/ilkka_anttonen/2014/04/15/connecting-to-vagrant-vm-on-windows-using-putty/.
+You need to use the Vagrant ssh key for the connection.
+Instructions for doing this for PuTTY can be found from https://blog.accenture.com/ilkka_anttonen/2014/04/15/connecting-to-vagrant-vm-on-windows-using-putty/.

 This launches the node1 virtual machine and provisions it using Ansible.
 You can use `tmux` for multiple sessions.